karelz/karelz.github.io/_includes/hiring_prague_net.md

-# 2022 - Hiring for .NET Teams in Prague, Czech Republic
+# 2022 - Hiring for Develoepr Divivision Teams in Prague, Czech Republic

-We are hiring more positions on .NET teams in Prague, Czech Republic in 2022:
+We are hiring more positions on Developer Division teams in Prague, Czech Republic in 2022:
+- **C++ compiler team** - apply for [SWE](https://careers.microsoft.com/us/en/job/1245941/Software-Engineer-multiple-roles) or [Senior SWE](https://careers.microsoft.com/us/en/job/1245927/Senior-Software-Engineer-multiple-roles) (with 6+ full-time experience)
+    - Hiring started on 2022/5/18 - see [LinkedIn post](https://www.linkedin.com/posts/mareksafar_hiring-mdcp-activity-6932648812066816000-thgB)
+- **.NET Performance team** - apply for [SWE](https://careers.microsoft.com/us/en/job/1245941/Software-Engineer-multiple-roles) or [Senior SWE](https://careers.microsoft.com/us/en/job/1245927/Senior-Software-Engineer-multiple-roles) (with 6+ full-time experience)
+    - Hiring started on 2022/5/18 - see [LinkedIn post](https://www.linkedin.com/posts/mareksafar_hiring-mdcp-activity-6932648812066816000-thgB)
+- **ARM64 ecosystem team** - apply for [SWE](https://careers.microsoft.com/us/en/job/1245941/Software-Engineer-multiple-roles) or [Senior SWE](https://careers.microsoft.com/us/en/job/1245927/Senior-Software-Engineer-multiple-roles) (with 6+ full-time experience)
+    - Hiring started on 2022/5/18 - looking for multiple positions - see [LinkedIn post](https://www.linkedin.com/posts/mareksafar_hiring-mdcp-activity-6932648812066816000-thgB)
+- **.NET Runtime team** - apply for [SWE](https://careers.microsoft.com/us/en/job/1245941/Software-Engineer-multiple-roles) or [Senior SWE](https://careers.microsoft.com/us/en/job/1245927/Senior-Software-Engineer-multiple-roles) (with 6+ full-time experience)
+    - Hiring started on 2022/5/18 - looking for multiple positions - see [LinkedIn post](https://www.linkedin.com/posts/mareksafar_hiring-mdcp-activity-6932648812066816000-thgB)
+- **ASP.NET Core Blazor team** - apply for [SWE](https://careers.microsoft.com/us/en/job/1245941/Software-Engineer-multiple-roles) or [Senior SWE](https://careers.microsoft.com/us/en/job/1245927/Senior-Software-Engineer-multiple-roles) (with 6+ full-time experience)
+    - Hiring started on 2022/5/18 - looking for multiple positions - see [LinkedIn post](https://www.linkedin.com/posts/mareksafar_hiring-mdcp-activity-6932648812066816000-thgB)
+- **.NET Engineering Services team** - apply for [SWE](https://careers.microsoft.com/us/en/job/1245941/Software-Engineer-multiple-roles) or [Senior SWE](https://careers.microsoft.com/us/en/job/1245927/Senior-Software-Engineer-multiple-roles) (with 6+ full-time experience)
+    - To learn about the team charter, see 2 blog posts: [post from 2019](https://devblogs.microsoft.com/dotnet/the-evolving-infrastructure-of-net-core/) and [post from 2020](https://devblogs.microsoft.com/dotnet/a-deep-dive-into-how-net-builds-and-ships/)
+    - Hiring started on 2022/5/8 - still looking for multiple positions on 5/18
+- **F# Tooling team** - see [full job description](https://careers.microsoft.com/us/en/job/1291329/Software-Engineer-F-tools-team)
+    - Hirigin started on 2022/3/11 - still looking for multiple positions on 5/18
 - **.NET Networking team** - on [Twitter](https://twitter.com/ziki_cz/status/1523412211905228801) or [LinkedIn](https://www.linkedin.com/posts/karelzikmund_net-networking-team-is-hiring-in-czech-republic-activity-6929455079716458496-mwNz)
     - See [this post](/networking_resources) to learn what the team does, and where it is heading.
-    - Hiring started on 2022/5/8 - one position opened
+    - Hiring started on 2022/5/8 - one position still opened on 5/18
     - **How to apply?** -- reach out directly to team manager [@ziki_cz](https://twitter.com/ziki_cz) (Twitter DM is prefered, see my profile for other contact info)
         - Start discussion with answers to these 2 questions - to see if it makes sense to apply to the job post:
             1. What is your related library-level, system-level or networking-related experience from work or hobby projects?